As an extended celebration of St Patrick’s Day, here’s the tale of a hardy Irishman in the Antarctic.

 After Discovery’s return in 1904, Sir Clements Markham offered a telling insight into Crean’s mindset at the time.
 Writing in his biographical dictionary of the expedition he stated:

-Mindful of the ever-present danger to his family back in Ireland, Crean declined the opportunity to leave the Navy at the end of his tenure.
+Mindful of the continuing threat of eviction to his family back in Ireland, Crean declined the opportunity to leave the Navy at the end of his tenure.
 In addition to securing his family’s future, we can speculate that the Antarctic expedition had led to the ‘discovery’ of his true self, giving him the sense of purpose and pride hitherto missing from his naval career.

 Tom Crean went on to serve with excellence on the ill-fated Terra Nova expedition, again under the leadership of Scott.
 He saved his commander, Edward Evans, from almost certain death, by means of a solo trek of 35 miles in 18 hours, without skis and on a ration of three biscuits and two sticks of chocolate.
 Crean’s historic rescue came at the end of an arduous period of three months and 1500 miles on the ice, undertaken in the face of fierce Antarctic conditions.

-Then in 1914, as Second Officer to Sir Ernest Shackleton aboard Endurance, Crean was to play a primary role in the greatest survival and rescue story in maritime history, on the expedition aptly dubbed ‘a glorious failure.’
+In August 1914, Crean travelled on his third and final expedition to Antarctica as Second Officer to Sir Ernest Shackleton aboard Endurance.
+After the loss of the ship, Crean was to play a primary role in the greatest survival and rescue story in maritime history, on the expedition aptly dubbed ‘a glorious failure’.
 After a naval career that spanned almost 27 years, Crean’s retirement was an enforced one following a diagnosis of retinitis – his eyes failing after constant exposure to blizzards and the blinding whiteness of the ice and snowstorms.

 Southern depot laying party journey, 13 November 1902.
 A remarkable image that features a number of Polar stalwarts such as Robert Falcon Scott, Ernest Shackleton and Edgar Evans.
 Tom Crean is standing on the extreme left.
 NAE/6/745 © The Royal Society.

-Having served on three expeditions, with eight years of his naval career spent in the most inhospitable and unforgiving climate on earth, Tom Crean’s acts of heroism saved 28 lives on three separately documented occasions, yet his feats still remain largely unknown.
-I’m sure, however, that the descendants of those he saved are eternally grateful that Tom Crean walked up the gangplank of RRS Discovery on 10 December 1901 to forge his legend on Antarctica.
+Having served on three expeditions, with eight years of his naval career spent in the most inhospitable and unforgiving climate on earth, documentary evidence reveals that Crean was solely or jointly responsible for saving 29 lives over four separate occasions, yet his feats still remain largely unknown.
+I’m sure, however, that the descendants of those he saved are eternally grateful that Tom Crean walked up the gangplank of RRS Discovery on 10 December 1901 to forge his legend in Antarctica.

 On a personal note, I began my research into Crean’s life early in 2017.
-This revealed a host of new information about this remarkable man, and resulted in my recently published biography, Crean – The Extraordinary Life of an Irish Hero.
-To discover more about Tom Crean, please visit http://www.tomcreanbook.com/.
-An interactive PDF version is already available free of charge to Irish secondary schools; in the hope that his incredible story can be made accessible to students around the world, I invite schools, wherever they may be, to contact me for a free digital copy of the book.
+This revealed a host of new information about this remarkable man, and resulted in my recently published biography, Crean – The Extraordinary Life of an Irish Hero (Irish Academic Press, imprint Merrion Press).

 Barne Barrier sledge party, 6 October 1903.
 Tom Crean is in the back row on the extreme right.
 NAE/2/188 © The Royal Society.